JTaisey389/reading-notes301.md/Read05_HEROKU.md

   * heroku open cool

 ### Provision Add-Ons
-- Add-ons are third party cloud services that provide out-of the box additional sevices for your application.
+- Add-ons are third party cloud services that provide out-of the box additional services for your application.
 By default, HEROKU stores 1500 lines of logs from your application.
 In the next steps you will provision one of these logging add-ons, Papertrail.

 - In your terminal run the following command: